renswilderom/renswilderom.github.io/publications.md

 ## Papers submitted or in preparation

 - When existing genre communities adopt new genres: combining network and field perspectives to explain the rise of trance music.
-Status: In preperation
+Status: submitted to _Journal of Cultural Economy_.

 - The dance of markets and movements: The emergence and development of dance genres in the US, UK, and the Netherlands, 1985–2005.
 With Alex van Venrooij.
 Status: submitted to _Poetics_.